bioc/MAGAR/vignettes/methQTL.md

                       out.folder = getwd())
 ```

 Please note that the ```recode.allele.frequencies``` option specifies, if, according to the cohort analyzed, SNP reference and alternative allele are to be recoded according to the allele frequencies found.
 Alternatively, a path to a local version of dbSNP [@Sherry2001] can be provided through ```db.snp.ref```, and reference/alternative allele information will be automatically parsed from the database.
-This is especially crucial, if imputation is to be performed, since the Michigan Imputation Server is sensitive to reference mismatches. ```recode.allele.frequencies``` and ```db.snp.ref``` are mutually exclusive options.
+This is especially crucial, if imputation is to be performed, since the Michigan Imputation Server is sensitive to reference mismatches.

 # methQTL calling